Registered Mail (U.S.A. and International)

 What Is Registered Mail (U.S.A. and International)?

-Registered Mail is a service offered to Customers who require proof of mailing.
-The service provides the sender with a date stamped official registration receipt, as proof of mailing.
-Customers also have the option to purchase an Advice of Receipt card at time of mailing.
-The Advice of Receipt card provides proof of delivery to the destination.
+Registered Mail is a service offered to customers who require proof of mailing.
+The service provides the sender with a date stamped official receipt, as proof of mailing.

 A Registered Mail (U.S.A. and International) item is considered unacceptable if:

-- it is used to send packets (air or surface)
+- it is used to send non-document items

-- it contains items prohibited by law or defined as dangerous goods in Canada or the destination country, and valuable items prohibited by the destination country (see International Destination Listing for more information)
+- it contains items prohibited by law or defined as dangerous goods in Canada or the destination country

 - it is used to send surface mail.